clintongreen/arken-test/README.md

 * Form uses years in multiples of 10 to cut down on code for this test
 * Form removes the Age input and determines the age from the date of birth
 * Extensive testing was not perform due to time constraints
-* Age was not converted for IOS date format issue
+* Age was not converted for IOS date format issue due to time constraints

 # Demo
 Please view a demo at http://hoonzee.com/arken-test/